BriDray/NoteTaker/README.md

 ```
 node server.js
 ```
 And then follow the localhost link.
 This project will be deployed via Heroku.
+You can find the link to this project under the Deployed Project Section.

 ## Screenshots